 BMPS is subject to extensive regulation and supervision by the Bank of Italy, CONSOB, the European Central Bank and the European System of Central Banks.
-The banking laws to which BMPS is subject govern the activities in which banks and foundations may engage and are designed to maintain the safety and soundness of banks, and limit their exposure to risk.
+The banking laws to which BMPS is subject govern the activities in which banks may engage and are designed to maintain the safety and soundness of banks, and limit their exposure to risk.
 In addition, BMPS is also subject to the regulation applicable to financial services that governs its marketing and selling practices.
-The regulatory framework governing international financial markets is currently being amended in response to the credit crisis, and new legislation and regulations are being introduced in Italy and the European Union that will affect BMPS and could significantly alter the Issuer's capital requirements.
+The regulatory framework governing international financial markets is currently being amended in response to the global financial crisis, and new legislation and regulations are being introduced in Italy and the European Union that will affect BMPS and could significantly alter the Issuer's capital requirements.

-The rules applicable to banks and those entities belonging to banking groups are mainly provided by implementation of measures consistent with the regulatory framework set out by the Basel Committee on Banking Supervision ("BCBS") and aim at preserving their stability and solidity and limiting their risk exposure.
+The rules applicable to banks and other entities in banking groups are mainly provided by implementation of measures consistent with the regulatory framework set out by the Basel Committee on Banking Supervision ("BCBS") and aim at preserving their stability and solidity and limiting their risk exposure.
+It is worth mentioning in this regard the setting of minimum ratios by the Basel Committee that, despite the recent delay in entry into force, are pushing banks towards action designed to maintain and increase a more stable base of funding, of which the core- retail is an essential component.

 The Group is also subject to regulations applicable to financial services that govern, among other things, the sale, placement and marketing of financial instruments as well as to those applicable to its bank-assurance activities.
 In particular, the Group is subject to the supervision of CONSOB and the Institute for the Supervision of Private Insurance.
 The Issuer is also subject to the rules applicable to it as an issuer of shares listed on the Milan Stock Exchange.

-In accordance with the regulatory frameworks defined by the supervisory authorities mentioned above and consistent with the regulatory framework being implemented at the European Union, the Group governs, among other things, liquidity levels and capital adequacy, the prevention and contrast of money laundering, privacy protection, ensuring transparency and fairness in customer relations and registration and reporting obligations.
-In order to operate in compliance with these regulations, the Group has in place specific procedures and internal policies.
+In accordance with the regulatory frameworks defined by the supervisory authorities mentioned above and consistent with the regulatory framework being implemented at the European Union, the Group has in place specific procedures and internal policies to monitor, among other things, liquidity levels and capital adequacy, the prevention and combatting of money laundering, privacy protection, ensuring transparency and fairness in customer relations and registration and reporting obligations.
 Despite the existence of these procedures and policies, there can be no assurance that violations of regulations will not occur, which could adversely affect the Group's results of operations, business and financial condition.
-The above risks are stated due to the fact that, as at the date of this Prospectus, certain laws and regulations have only been recently approved and the relevant implementation procedures are still in the process of being developed.
+In addition, as at the date of this Prospectus, certain laws and regulations have only been recently approved and the relevant implementation procedures are still in the process of being developed.

-Basel III and CRDIV
+Basel III and CRD IV